 “I am delighted to be joining the Board of Mettle Solar at this important time in the company’s development.
 There’s a clear need for a reliable power supply to business across Africa, with the continent’s commercial and industrial customers crying out for stable, affordable green energy.

 “With the new investment announced today by Gridworks, I believe that Mettle can expand into new African markets, meeting the growing needs of businesses, while helping to combat climate change.
 I look forward to playing my part in that growth.”

-Capitalised by CDC, Gridworks will aim to invest over US$300 million improving the transmission and distribution infrastructure to deliver reliable and sustainable power.
+Capitalised by British International Investment, Gridworks will aim to invest over US$300 million improving the transmission and distribution infrastructure to deliver reliable and sustainable power.